Chūnjié kuài lái le! 春节快来了!

 But do you know anything about the old and new traditions of the Spring Festival?
 Or how your Chinese friends are celebrating the Chinese New Year (guònián过年)?
 And have you ever heard of hóngbāo 红包, fake boyfriends or the world's largest human migration?

 The Chinese zodiac (shēngxiào 生肖) is a 12-year cycle with each year represented by an animal: rat, ox, tiger, rabbit, dragon, snake, horse, goat, monkey, rooster, dog or pig.
 Each of these animals has a symbolic meaning according to ancient Chinese traditions and these attributes characterize the upcoming year.
-Next year will be the year of the Rooster (jī nián鸡年), which is associated with independence, confidence, pride, punctuality and honesty.
-Cock-a-doodle-doo!
-Or the way the Chinese would say it: wōwōwō 喔喔喔.
+Next year will be the year of the Dog (gǒu nián 狗年), which is associated with loyalty, honesty and kindness.

 The Monster Nián 年

 According to a folktale, in ancient times, there was a fierce monster called Nián 年 or Xì 夕, which lived underwater and in the mountains.
 But once a year, during the Spring Festival, it came out of its hiding and showed itself in the villages to eat the people’s food.
 The day on which the monster came was named guònián 过年, literally meaning that the monster was passing through (guò 过 = to pass through, Nián 年 = the name of the monster)